ITINERARIES Nagoya, Takayama and Kanazawa Step back in time to pre-modern Japan

 En route to the garden, you are likely to walk through the grounds of the reconstructed Kanazawa Castle , its sheer size offering a hint as to its significance in Japanese history.
 It is a popular local cherry blossom-viewing spot in late March to early April.

 Chaya, which translates as “teahouse,” are exclusive venues for geisha performances and upscale dining.
-Thrice-weekly evening performances at Kaikaro Teahouse are open to the public, though you should book in advance.
+Higashi Chayagai Kaikaro is open to the public for daytime performances, but evening performances must be reserved in advance.

 Kanazawa has a rich artistic heritage, and it is hard to leave without a memento of your stay.
 The city is a major producer of gold leaf, and it adorns everything from lacquerware to castella sponge cake and skin creams.
 The local style of ceramics called kutani ware is refined yet fit for everyday use.

 Just north of Kanazawa is the rugged Noto Peninsula .
-Most famous here is the old town of Wajima, where you can find some of the finest lacquerware in the country as well as a lively morning market.
+The old town of Wajima is famous for some of the finest lacquerware in the country as well as a lively morning market.
 The Senmaida Rice Terraces in the area are also a spectacular sight.
 The journey by bus from Kanazawa takes approximately two hours.